AmmarShams/ai_chatbot/README.md

 An AI-powered assistant that helps users discover smartphone products and notifies them when out-of-stock items become available again.
 Built with React for the frontend, n8n for backend workflows, Supabase for data storage, and SerpAPI for product data.

+## 🔗 Live Demo

+You can see a live demo of the Smart Product Bot at: [https://your-netlify-url.com](https://your-netlify-url.com)

 ## ✨ Features

 * **🔍 Smart Product Search:** Ask the AI chatbot about smartphones and get relevant information.